 Now is the time to inspect the bottom and sides of your boat hull.
 Be on the lookout for cracks, damaged or missing rivets and weak joints.
 Minor damage can be a do-it-yourself project, but major damage will need the attention of a professional.

-5. Prep Your Boat Trailer for Winter
+5. How to Prep Your Boat Trailer for Winter

 The trailer is an important part of the winterizing process.
 I like to check all lights for water, drying them out completely.
 Pull the bulbs and give the sockets a small spray of a moisture repellent.
 Check the condition of the seals and replace light covers.